DeafMan1983/DeafMan1983.Utilities/README.md

 # From old release:
 > 1.2.0 legacy for byte*/byte** and char*/char** for only Windows
 But latest version 1.3.0 - Removed byte*/byte** and char*/char** because I won't work for Windows 11 or greater than 11 because I am working on Ubuntu 25.04 Sorry for that, Windows-Hackers - because some hackers are fault to use my old account.
-That is why my account was updated - you can't try to hack my :D.
+That is why my account was updated - you can't try to hack my accout. :D.

 That is reason why do I not use Windows because hackers always open my backdoor.
 That is why I gave up to use Windows.
 That is hard punishment against Windows!